 - the authority to act (including authority for agents and experts and other parties where required),

 - the scope of services to be performed, or not performed, as applicable,

-- an explanation of how fees are calculated, what disbursements will be charged, and that taxes will be added to fees and disbursements,
+- an explanation of how fees are calculated, what disbursements and other charges will be charged, including if applicable any filing or transaction levy of the Alberta Lawyers Indemnity Association, and that taxes will be added to fees and taxable disbursements and other charges,

 - timelines for when you will send bills and your expectation for payment,